wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ### Option 1: Let the Alert Resolve

 An alert will automatically resolve if it detects NO DATA for the duration of the **Alert resolves** time window.
-Letting the alert resolve might be the most convenient outcome, particularly if it is unlikely that the time series will start reporting again without explicit intervention.
+Letting the alert resolve makes sense if the time series is unlikely to start reporting again without explicit intervention.

 **Example**